theriley106/Internship_Compensation/scripts/tempREADME2.md

 I started this internship back in june at $15/hr, and have been granted a raise as well as an extension of the internship beyond the summer.
 I like in the northwest, but not in Seattle/Portland.
 You can definitely find tech jobs in my city, but they aren't nearly as numerous or well paying as the ones in the cities I mentioned.

-[OFFICIAL] Salary Sharing thread for INTERNS :: September, 2018 : cscareerquestions```
+Salary Sharing thread for INTERNS :: September, 2018 ```

 ## University of Maryland